skip to main

 Preferred Alternative: Alternative 5 Map

-Note: The Alternative 5 map shown is from the March 2017 Public Meeting and is subject to change upon final design.
+Note: The Alternative 5 map shown is from the March 2017 Public Meeting.

-The preferred alternative will replace the existing bridges with one fixed-span bridge located to the east of the current roadway alignment.
+The preferred alternative replaced the existing bridges with one fixed-span bridge located to the east of the current roadway alignment.

-The Earl C. Davis Memorial Bridge (Bridge No. 73) will be removed, but Bridge No. 96 will remain in place to provide pedestrian access to the Straits Fishing Pier.
+The Earl C. Davis Memorial Bridge (Bridge No. 73) was removed, but Bridge No. 96 will remain in place to provide pedestrian access to the Straits Fishing Pier.

-The new bridge will have a 45-foot vertical navigational clearance through the channel span, eliminating vehicular and vessel delays due to bridge openings and closings.
+The new bridge includes a 45-foot vertical navigational clearance through the channel span, eliminating vehicular and vessel delays due to bridge openings and closings.

 NCDOT explored different design options to incorporate and address concerns received from the community.
 NCDOT, along with various federal and state environmental regulatory agencies determined that Alternative 5 best fits the purpose and need of the project while addressing public concerns and needs.